 Instead, rest easy and know that your parents want you to do well for yourself, not because they want to boast about you on Facebook.

-Exam myths busted #3: failing exams makes you a failure in life
+Failing exams makes you a failure in life

 Exams are important, but the idea that they can “make or break” your life is another one of the most damaging exam myths.
 It is easy to lose sight of one simple truth: your life is yours to live.
 Therefore what are you looking for in your life?